 - How do you want to make a difference in the world?

-For some additional help, request this free Mission Statement template that brings these ideas into a concise statement for you to live by.
+Order this free Mission Statement development process to have help bringing these ideas into a concise statement for you to live by

-For next steps after your mission statement is complete, see the blog on Sustainable Personal Excellence.
+To see what to do after your mission statement is complete.
+See the blog on Sustainable Personal excellence here:

 Live a life of sustainable continuous improvement!